 Wrangell-St. Elias is also home to the nation's largest glacial system, nine of the 16 highest US peaks, North America's largest piedmont glacier and longest tidewater glacier and the world's longest interior valley glacier.

-More than 25% of Wrangell-St. Elias is covered by glaciers, which could explain why this park 200 miles east of Anchorage hosted just 80,000 visitors in 2015.
+More than 25% of Wrangell-St. Elias is covered by glaciers, which could explain why this park 200 miles east of Anchorage hosted nearly 80,000 visitors in 2018.

-The best window to visit is closing soon.
+The best time to visit is summer.
 Snow often arrives in the park by late September, and the two state roads into the park are not regularly maintained during winter.

 2. Smallest national park site